ovh/docs/pages/web/hosting/htaccess_url_rewriting_using_mod_rewrite/guide.en-au.md

 ### Redirect requests to a particular folder without displaying the folder

-When you use an OVHcloud shared hosting plan, your domain name (for example **domain.tld**) is declared as `Multisites` to display the contents of a target folder also called `root folder`.
+When you use an OVHcloud shared hosting plan, your domain name (for example **domain.tld**) is declared as `Multisites` to display the content of a target folder also called `root folder`.
 You can customise the name of this `root folder`.

 Please refer to our guide on [configuring a multisite on a shared hosting plan](https://docs.ovh.com/au/en/hosting/multisites-configuring-multiple-websites/) if you would like more information on this subject.